 Landing page for IHLP® inductor loss calculator tool

-Vishay’s new “IHLP Core Loss Calculator” is a free tool that assists designers in selecting the proper IHLP inductor based
+Vishay’s “IHLP Core Loss Calculator” is a free tool that assists designers in selecting the proper IHLP inductor based on

-on the operating conditions of their circuit.
-This tool will simulate the losses in the inductor, including core and both
+the operating conditions of their circuit.
+This tool will simulate the losses in the inductor, including core and both AC

 losses.
 This tool will allow designers to compare several different inductors, both in size and value, to assist in the selection